atheiman/terraform-aws-codebuild-cicd/README.md

 1. Build for codecommit repos in other regions
    - README explanation of cross region event routing https://aws.amazon.com/blogs/compute/introducing-cross-region-event-routing-with-amazon-eventbridge/
 1. Support additional tools installed in codebuild image / custom codebuild images?
+1. Pull request comment Lambda function to check for `buildspec.yml` in branch - if build errors because `buildspec.yml` not found, comment on pull request that the repo should add a `buildspec.yml` to use CI/CD.